 Firstly you will need to determine the IP address assigned to your Sipura unit.
-You can do this by unplugging the PSTN phone line and pressing the star (*) key 4 times (i.e.: * * * *).
+You can do this by unplugging the PSTN phone line and pressing the star (*) key 4 times (that is: * * * *).
 When you hear the Sipura configuration menu voice press the following key combination: 1 1 0 #.
 The IVR will then read out the Sipura's current IP address.

 Alternatively you can get the IP address from a DHCP lease table in your router.